 This coating has been rigorously tested and approved by DNV, ABS, and Lloyds, ensuring it meets the highest industry standards.
 In addition to corrosion protection, Somplas is REACH compliant, providing an environmentally friendly option for marine shaft coatings.

-Weld Cladding foe Extended Propeller Shaft Life
+Weld Cladding foe Extended Propulsion Shaft Life

 Recognising the need for extended shaft life in demanding marine environments, Somers Forge has invested in weld cladding technology.
 This process enhances protection against seawater corrosion, significantly extending the life of both stainless steel and nickel-based alloy shafts.